wp-plugins/kk-star-ratings/readme.txt

 == Changelog ==

+= 2.4 =
+* Fix: Upper and Lower boundary limits for rating.
+Oops, had not noticed this before.
+* Fix: Fuelspeed.
+Strange! no one ever complained about it.
+* Update: Revamped the entire javascript (normal: 6.03KB, minified: 4.29KB).
+* Update: Two fixed decimal points for average and percentage instead of one.
+* Update: Icon star color from grey to yellow.
+* Added: Efficient fetching of ratings.
+No matter how many ratings you may have on a page, they will all be fetched in a single go :)
+* Added: Rating column can now be sorted in the admin screen.

 = 2.3.1 =
-* Updated: Framework updated for no conflict mode with other kk plugins.
+* Update: Framework updated for no conflict mode with other kk plugins.

 = 2.3 =
 * Added: Ability to exclude specific category(s).